- § 4110.

 The county government may create a sinking fund for public buildings, public improvements, and public works generally, and for such purposes may open a special bank account in the name of the Receiver of Taxes and County Treasurer of the County and may deposit therein such sums at such times as the county government deems advisable.
 The money in such fund shall be paid out upon warrants as other county moneys are paid out according to law, at such times and in such amounts and for the above stated purposes or for any of such purposes, as the county government shall determine.9 Del.
 C. 1953, § 4116; 56 Del.
 Laws, c.
 103, § 1;

-(a) The county government may appoint a County Engineer for such term, and at such compensation as it deems proper.
+(a) The County Administrator may appoint a County Engineer for such term, and at such compensation as the Administrator deems proper.
 The County Engineer shall be responsible for and have general supervision over all public engineering work in the County including, but not limited to, the construction of sanitary sewers, trunk lines, sewerage disposal plants, sanitary sewer systems in general and maintenance thereof, drainage, construction, lighting service and other projects of a public nature.

 The county government may regulate or prohibit the dumping of garbage, rubbish, ashes or other waste material in or upon land within the County outside of any incorporated municipality and, for that purpose, enact and from time to time amend or rescind, suitable ordinances, rules or regulations.9 Del.
 C. 1953, § 4118; 56 Del.
 Laws, c.
 103, § 3;